pschaus/book_lepl1402/source/part1.rst

         }
     }

 As you can see in the above example, the method "add" of "ArrayList" accepts any object as argument.
-Internally, "ArrayList" uses an array of type :code:`Object[]` to store the elements.
+You can imagine that it is defined as :code:`void add(Object obj)`.
+Indeed, internally, "ArrayList" uses an array of type :code:`Object[]` to store the added elements.

 Unfortunately, primitive types are not subclasses of "Object".
 Therefore, we cannot simple add an int value to  an ArrayList, at least not without the help of the compiler: